Mattersey Primary School

 Oscar Wilde

-Personal, Social, Health and Economic (PSHE) and Relationships and Sex Education (RSE)
+Personal, Social, Health and Economic (PSHE)

 Children's emotional health and wellbeing has a huge impact on their ability to learn. and so a whole-school approach is vital to improving the emotional health and wellbeing of our school community, particularly so after the Covid 19 pandemic, helping to keep our children safe, improve behaviour and raise achievement.